styvesamson/tinybeans-backend-project/README.md

 ![Overview](docs/img/overview.png)

-The requirements are
+The requirements Checklist

-1. As a customer I want to see a list of products.
+1. As a customer I want to see a list of products => Done
-2. As a customer I want to select a product to purchase.
+2. As a customer I want to select a product to purchase =>Done
-3. As a customer I want to pay for the product with my credit card.
+3. As a customer I want to pay for the product with my credit card => Doing
-4. As a customer I want to see confirmation that I’ve paid for the product.
+4. As a customer I want to see confirmation that I’ve paid for the product =>  Doing

 #### Product screen